 - UC Davis Medical Center plays an active role in protecting the community from infectious disease outbreaks and pandemics.

 - UC Davis Health-administered statewide umbilical cord blood collection program was extended through 2022.

 - UC Davis partners with dozens of community organizations and events, including the popular Sacramento Republic FC and the California International Marathon.

-- The UC Davis Cancer Care Network unites multiple hospital-based cancer centers in Northern and Central California, offering patients leading-edge care in their own communities.
+- The UC Davis Health Cancer Care Network unites multiple cancer centers to offer patients leading-edge care in their own communities.

-- The Betty Irene Moore School of Nursing partners with 90 community agencies and 250 clinical sites for its education and research programs.
+- The Betty Irene Moore School of Nursing partners with more than 350 clinical sites and community agencies for its education and research programs.